 Celebrating our Retiring Faculty

-Please join the Psychology Department in recognizing the distinguished contributions and service of our faculty who have retired during the 2017-2018 academic year.
-These faculty leave significant legacies in our undergraduate and graduate programs and we wish them well in their retirements.
+Please join the Psychology Department in recognizing the distinguished contributions and service of our faculty who have retired during the 2019-2020 academic year.
+These faculty members leave significant legacies in our undergraduate and graduate programs and we wish them well in their retirements.
 If you would like to send a memory or message of gratitude and congratulations along, they can be sent to the Assistant to the Psychology Chair.
 Donations in honor of our faculty can be made here.